-As we celebrate Women’s History Month this March, we feel the weight of the 19th Amendment’s centennial and honor all who fought and risked so much to give women a voice in politics.
+As we celebrate Women’s History Month this March and the centennial of the 19th Amendment in August, we feel the weight of the suffragist movement and honor all who fought and risked so much to give women a voice in politics.
 While we look back in this way—clearly seeing the whole picture beyond what’s included in the frame—at those who paved the path, we also look forward to November and feel the urgency of an election year.
 So we ask: How can we improve the way we celebrate ourselves, as a united group of women, and use that renewed, rejuvenated power at the polls to make a future that lifts up all women, not just the privileged few?

 Why we celebrate Women’s History—and why we need to do it better

 In the early 1970s, Molly Murphy MacGregor was working as a high school teacher in Northern California when her students brought to her attention the upsetting fact that there were scarce few history books about women available.
 In the elementary schools, “there were three books out of 400 in the library that had anything to do with women,” MacGregor says.
 “Harriet Tubman was even absent from the history books.”